-To help make sure you find the ideal experience we have two different trip options you can choose from.
-First the 3-day lower section of the Main Salmon River.
+To help make sure you find the ideal experience we have two different options to choose from.
+First is a 6-day trip through the incredible Grand Canyon of the Salmon River, also known as the Main Salmon or River of No Return.
 We also have the 4-day Canyons of the Lower Salmon River.
 Both trips offer unique charm and experiences so please don't hesitate to call with any questions.

 The afternoon brings the group into a favorite trip stopping point, Buckskin Bills.
 Buckskin was one of the last great american mountain men this was his homestead on the river.
 The group will watch the short documentary highlighting the weapons he made by hand before taking time to sit in his cabin and climb his turret which he made to fight off the government.
 It’s also a great place to grab an ice cream, sit in the shade and watch the river float slowly past.
 Many great sand volleyball games have happened on the large beach at Buckskin Bills.
 After buckskin bills it’s probably not far to your first great riverside camp.

-Day 3: End the trip with a bang.
+End the trip with a bang.
 This morning is great!
 These will be the biggest rapids of the trip and they include Dried Meat, Chittum, Vinegar, and Carry Creek Falls, all of which are spectacular.
 The group arrives at the trip takeout sometime around mid-day for a late lunch.
-From the takeout it’s about an hour drive back to our shop where you will transfer your gear out of our dry-bag and back into your luggage.
+From the takeout it’s about a five hour drive on the shuttle van back to Boise.

 Canyons of the Lower Salmon River